Foreclosure: Should I sue even if I don’t want to keep my home?

 If the sale does not bring the full amount owed, then you can be pursued for the “deficiency”.
 This means collection calls.
 Collection letters.
 Even being sued years after leaving your home.

-And instead of you choosing the time of your leaving, with a foreclosure, the mortgage company will demand that you leave within 10 days of the foreclosure or you will be sued.
+And instead of you choosing the time of your leaving, with a foreclosure, the mortgage company will demand that you leave within 10 days of it or you will be sued.
 If that happens, now you have this on your record and a lawsuit against your record and you may owe money damages to the mortgage company.

 But what can you accomplish if you sue first?